emtron-australia/help/content/displays/datasheets/emtron-gps.md

 weight: 4
 ---

-The Emtron GPS Module that ships with ED Series Displays cmmunicates with the Display via RS232.
+The Emtron GPS Module that ships with ED Series Displays communicates with the Display via RS232.

 ## Wiring
 | Pin | Function | Notes                                 |